michael-sevcik/CommandLineParser/CommandLineParser/README.md

 #### IParametrizedOption : IOption
-NOTE: that Long synonym on command line has form of: --{longSynonym}=param -> after the long option synonym follows and equal sign and then the parameter(if present).
+NOTE: that Long synonym on command line has form of: --{longSynonym}=parameter -> after the long option synonym follows and equal sign and then the parameter(if present).
 Represents an option which can take a parameter.
 Class implementing this interface must implement except inherited methods and properties following:
 - `public bool IsParameterRequired { get; }` Indicates whether an option requires a parameter, if it doesn't and no parameter was passed, method `ProcessParameter()`